quantumlib/Stim/doc/usage_command_line.md

     --tick
-        Specifies that the diagram should apply to a specific TICK of the input circuit.
+        Specifies that the diagram should apply to a specific TICK or range of TICKS from the input circuit.

+        To specify a single tick, pass an integer like `--tick=5`.
+        To specify a range, pass two integers separated by a colon like `--tick=start:end`.
+Note that the range is half open.

-        In detector-slice diagrams, `--tick` identifies which TICK is the instant at which the time slice is taken.
+        In detector and time slice diagrams, `--tick` identifies which ticks to include in the diagram.
 Note that `--tick=0` is the very beginning of the circuit and `--tick=1` is the instant of the first TICK instruction.

     --type